 Here's what to do if you want to change university:

 1. Browse the courses we have available – or you can search for a course using the Clearing course finder below.

 2. Ready to apply?
 Make sure you have the following information ready:

 - your personal details (telephone number, email address and date of birth)

 - the name of the London Metropolitan University course you wish to study or the field of study you are interested in

-3. Complete our online Clearing application form or call our Clearing hotline on 0800 032 4441 (international applicants from outside the EU or EEA should read our information for international students).
-Our helpful advisers will talk you through your application.
+3. Complete our online Clearing application form or call our Clearing hotline on 0800 032 4441 – our helpful advisers will talk you through your application.
+International applicants, including EU applicants who do not have settled or pre-settled status in the UK, should read our information for international students.

 4. Once we've made you an offer you will need to decline your firm offer place through UCAS Track.
 This will mean you're released into Clearing and will be able to accept your London Met offer via UCAS.
 Our friendly advisers will talk you through what you need to do if you need any help.
 Find out more about declining your place on the UCAS website.